-The problem of mental causation is to explain how thoughts can have causal powers.
+The problem of mental causation is to explain how such thoughts, indeed any thoughts, can have causal powers.

-Hobbes's solution to the problem of mental causation consists in his insistence that mental phenomena are motions in the nerves and brain, which are paradigmatic physical phenomena.
+Hobbes's solution to the problem of mental causation consists in his insistence that mental phenomena are motions in the nerves and brain.

+Motions are paradigmatic physical phenomena.